elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 Source: [https://javascript.info/async-await#async-functions\](https://javascript.info/async-await#async-functions" )

-**Question: What does the await keyword do in asynchronous JavaScript code?**
+### What does the await keyword do in asynchronous JavaScript code?

 **Interview Answer:** The await keyword makes JavaScript wait until that promise settles and returns its result.
 It can only be used inside an async function within regular JavaScript code; however, it can be used on its own with JavaScript modules.